-- Obtain approval for the course schedule in Canvas. - Register for financial aid - It is the sole responsibility of the teacher candidate to seek and obtain financial aid for support while enrolled in the program.
+- Make sure you are registered for Canvas.

+- Register for financial aid

+- It is the sole responsibility of the teacher candidate to seek and obtain financial aid for support while enrolled in the program.

 Note: Each Polk State College student is strongly encouraged to begin the financial aid application process early, as it can take time to determine results and receive approval.